On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Error Performance Analysis with No ISI

 In this section, we derive the probabilities of error at the transceivers $\msT_1$ and $\msT_2$, noted by $p_{\textrm{e},1}$ and $p_{\textrm{e},2}$, respectively.
 Throughout this paper, we consider the average bit error probability (Avg-BEP) as follows:

-First, we investigate the error probabilities of the proposed PNC scheme.
-Then, using a similar approach, we derive the error probabilities of the SNC scheme.
+First, we investigate the error probabilities of the SNC scheme.
+Then, using a similar approach, we derive the error probabilities of the proposed PNC scheme.
 Since the error probability without ISI in the current super time slot does not depend on the error probabilities of the previous super time slots and is the same for all super time slots, we drop the index $k$ of the bits and error events in this section.